Improving access to safe drinking water systems and hygiene practices in mountain regions of Tajikistan – Rasht Valley

 Despite sufficient water resources available in Tajikistan, access to safe drinking water remains an important challenge in the country.
 The project will focus on improving access to safe drinking water for people in mountain areas through the installation or rehabilitation of drinking water systems.
 It will cover 50 villages with a total population of approximately 45,000 people, thus also contributing to a reduction in water borne diseases in the targeted regions.
 By focusing on the most neglected and fragile areas, Switzerland supports the efforts of re-connecting the communities and the State and thus of reducing conflict potential and strengthening stability in Tajikistan.

-Acqua potabile e strutture igieniche elementari (WASH - Water for people)
+Acqua potabile e strutture igieniche elementari (WASH) (til 2016)

 - Increased access to safe drinking water combined with enhanced knowledge and practice of community members regarding appropriate hygiene and sanitation practices.